JuliaRandom/RandomExtensions.jl/README.md

 in this package: `rand!`, `AbstractRNG`, `MersenneTwister`, `RandomDevice` (`rand` is in `Base`).
 Functions like `randn!` or `randstring` are considered to be obsoleted by this package so are not re-exported.
-It's still needed to import `Random` separately in order to use functions which don't extend the `rand` API, namely `randsubseq`, `shuffle`, `randperm`, `randcycle`, and their mutating variants.
+It is still necessary to import `Random` separately in order to use functions which don't extend the `rand` API, namely `randsubseq`, `shuffle`, `randperm`, `randcycle`, and their mutating variants.